tundish/junkdlc/blog/content/001_signing_up.md

 Composability
 =============

-ALAN (proposing):
+ALICE (proposing):
 : > Stick the kettle on, would you?

-BETH (suggesting):
+BARRY (suggesting):
 : > Tea or Coffee?

-ALAN (confirming):
+ALICE (confirming):
 : > Tea, please.

+Each of these may in turn instantiate other activities when necessary.
 Activities are composable.
 In the Construction state especially, One Activity can create another.
 (Also synch!)

-Two parallel activities:
+Two types of activities:

 * Collecting materials
 * Assembling the product

-Each of these may in turn instantiate other activities when necessary
+If two people are involved, the work can take place in two different regions of the activity model.
+But in a social context, neither party acts in isolation.
+There is regular chit-chat and exchange of information.

 The different activities proceed concurrently and from time to time synchronize upon each other.